-After a short break we then had the opportunity to walk around the large school and visit all of the classrooms.
-This was a wonderful experience for us both as all the children were so very excited and enthusiastic, by our presence and interest.
+After a short break we then had the opportunity to walk around the large school building and visit all of the many classrooms.
+This was of course a great experience for us both, as all of the children were so very excited and enthusiastic, by our presence and interest in them.

-The children stood and posed questions and there were plenty of opportunities to show off their fabulous work and take many questions about the UK, my life and the things I enjoyed.
-It was all very interesting to hear and their knowledge and interest was truly remarkable.
+In the classrooms the children stood up and posed questions and there were plenty of opportunities to show off their fabulous work.
+We then took many different questions about the UK, our lives and the things we enjoyed doing in our spare time.
+It was all very interesting to hear, to be part of and their overall knowledge and interest was truly quite remarkable.

 I was an inspiring project, something I worked very hard to achieve.
 I'm very proud of what work was undertaken.
 I hope to go back there one day soon and continue with the work I started.

 You can read more about the project here: India Link